 Figure 2: Extract of CapeNature Spatial Biodiversity Plan (Pence 2017) showing that most of the site is mapped as Other Natural Area (ONA), with a fairly large patch of CBA1 in the northeast, and patches of ESA1 (Ecological Support Area; wetlands and coastal corridors) in the west.
 After ground-truthing the site I only partly agree with this mapping, and it is obvious that the facilities on site were built after the CapeNature SBP imagery was commissioned (some facility areas mapped as CBA1, and much of it as ONA).
-I would extend the CBA1 to include much of the natural vegetation in the east and southeast.
+I would extend the CBA1 to include much of the natural vegetation in the east and southeast, and this has in fact been done in the updated but as yet unreleased SBP.
+According to CapeNature (Nov 2024) most of the currently undeveloped part of the property has now been mapped as CBA1 in the latest update, as yet unpublished.